-In accordance with the requirement of Education Article §8-416(e)(2), the Maryland State Department of Education (MSDE) is submitting A Report on the Effectiveness of the State's Early Intervention System under the Individuals with Disabilities Education Act (IDEA) for the period covering State Fiscal Year 2018-2019.
+In accordance with the requirement of Education Article §8-416(e)(2), the Maryland State Department of Education (MSDE) is submitting A Report on the Effectiveness of the State's Early Intervention System under the Individuals with Disabilities Education Act (IDEA) for the period covering State Fiscal Year 2019-2020.

-This report specifically addresses the provision of a Statewide community-based interagency system of comprehensive, coordinated early intervention services for young children with disabilities and their families.
+This report specifically addresses the provision of a statewide community-based interagency system of comprehensive, coordinated early intervention services for young children with disabilities and their families.
 The program known as the Maryland Infants and Toddlers Program provides services to eligible infants, toddlers, and preschool-age children, birth to the beginning of the school year following a child's fourth birthday.

-Should you have questions or need additional information, please contact Tiffany Clark, Director of Government Relations, at 410-767-0090 or by email at tiffany.clark1@maryland.gov.
+Should you have questions or need additional information, please contact Marcella E. Franczkowski, Assistant State Superintendent, Division of Early Intervention Services and Special Education Services, at 410-767-0238 or by email at marcella.franczkowski@maryland.gov.

-Best regards,
+Best Regards,